AurelienVasseur/waltio-metrics/README.md

 - `delta`: The difference between the computed and expected quantities.
 - `deltaPercent`: The percentage difference between the computed and expected quantities.

+#### UnitPriceData

+This structure holds the unit price related data for a token.

+- `computed`: The unit price based on the computed quantity and the realized PnL.
+- `expected`: The unit price based on the expected quantity and the realized PnL.

 #### TokenData

 This structure holds the comprehensive data for a token.